v-rajagt/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

    ![After going through the authentication process, the Company Portal app signs in, shows a loading bar.](/intune-user-help/media/cp_ios_aad_signin_after_1804_004.png)

 ## Sign in with certificate-based authentication
+You'll only see this sign-in option if your organization allows certificate-based authentication and you have a certificate available to use.

 1. Open the Company Portal app on your device.